jcarr132/jcarr132/README.md

 🟨 ⬜ 🟪 ⬛

 I'm an interdisciplinary technology professional with background in psychology and human-computer interaction.
-My main interest is in studying the complex and evolving relationships between people and the technology they use; how our needs shape the technologies which in turn shape us and our societies.
+My main interest is in studying the complex and evolving relationships between people and the technology they use; how our needs shape the technologies that in turn shape us and our societies.

 Here is an unordered list of tech topics that I am interested in:
   - Linux